 Step 5 – Finishing Off

-You can now move onto the next hole and repeat the process.
-If you are using the posts for fencing panels, it is worth double checking the measurements between the posts before adding the concrete to the remaining holes.
+You can now move on to the next hole and repeat the process.
+If you are using the posts for pre-made fencing panels, it is worth double-checking the measurements between the posts before adding the concrete to the remaining holes.
 A quick check before adding the concrete will save a lot of time later if the fence panel won’t fit between the posts.